mosip/documentation/docs/Auth-SpringBoot-User-Guide.md

 # Guidelines

-This document lists out the instructions on how to use the [AuthAdapter](Auth-Adapter.md) in a Spring Boot application.
+This document lists out the instructions on how to use the [Auth Adapter](Auth-Adapter.md) in a Spring Boot application.

 * Step 1: [Inject required libraries](#Inject-required-libraries)
 * Step 2: [Attach annotations to authorize endpoints](#Attach-annotations-to-authorize-endpoints)